Adam-Alive/camden-curling-club/README.md

 - Network

 ### Entity Relationship Diagrams (ERDs)
-I then constructed an ERD for each model:
+I then constructed an ERD in Excel for each model:

 ![screenshot](documentation/erd.png)